wbrowar/craft-guide/README.md

-# **Work in Progress** Guide 3 is in development, but it will be released soon!
-If you would like to test out this version, please consider this a public Alpha until this message disappears.
-[Here is a preview of the docs for Guide 3.](https://3-x--guide-docs.netlify.app)

 ![Guide 3](resources/img/guide-3-header.png)

 Craft CMS is intuitive.
 Marketing plans and organizational workflows—not so much.
 Guide lets you create a user manual throughout Craft CMS so clients don‘t need to go far to get the answers they need.